ostapfckl/personal-library-dashboard/02_sql/README.md

 **Insight:**

-After filtering out years with fewer than 10 books, the analysis shows
-a consistent year-over-year increase in average book prices.
+The analysis shows a steady year-over-year increase in average book prices.

+At the same time, the rate of growth is gradually slowing down, which may indicate that the market has passed its most turbulent phase and is moving toward stabilization.

+Barring any new major disruptions, price increases will likely be more in line with general inflation trends.

 ---